Itacoatiara, Amazonas: Ethnic composition

-Itacoatiara is marked by the cultural, political and economic traits inherited from the Portuguese, Spanish and Dutch people.
+Itacoatiara is marked by the cultural, political and economic traits inherited from the Portuguese, Spanish and Dutch settlers.
 The city grew that way, but going back a bit in history, one can not forget the importance of Amerindians in the ethnic contribution.
 It was the Amerindians who began human occupation in the Amazon, and their descendants, the caboclos, developed in intimate contact with the environment, adapting to the regional peculiarities and opportunities offered by the forest.

 In historical formation, Itacoatiara's demography is the result of the miscegenation of the three basic ethnic groups that compose the Brazilian population: Native Brazilian, European and African, thus forming the region's mestizos (caboclos).
 Later on, with the arrival of the immigrants, especially Japanese, Arabs, Syrians, Lebanese and Jews coming mostly from Morocco, a unique culture was formed that characterizes the population of the city, its values and way of life.

 According to the IBGE 2000 census, the population of Itacoatiara is composed of: Pardo (58.37% or 41.367 inhabitants), White (32.21% or 22.504 inhabitants), Black (5.7% or 4 110 inhabitants), Amerindians (3.09% or 2,228 inhabitants) and Yellow (0.63% or 430 inhabitants).
 There are also 50 people who did not declare their ethnicity, representing 0.10% of the total population.